Join our newsletter and get a FREE eBook with The Artful Parent’s 10 BEST Kids Art Ideas!

 Set out a sheet of watercolor paper for each child.
 Bring out the oil pastels and ask the children to start working on their circles, choosing a variety of colors.

-Talk to them about how they can make tiny circles and fill them with color, or maybe bigger ones with only an outline or the other way around.
+Talk to kids about how they can make tiny circles and fill them with color, or maybe bigger ones with only an outline or the other way around.

 Remind them to repeat these circles all over the paper.